 At all times, it is expected that the driver and passengers will ensure a positive image of McKendree University regarding rules of the road, and courtesy to other drivers.

-they should be aware that their own auto insurance will need to respond to any vehicle
+events, they should be aware that their own auto insurance will need to respond to

 BACK TO TOP